 A small group of relocated northern black rhinos survive here, roaming this arid landscape that is punctuated with dry riverbeds and vast granite extrusions.
 Tracked by rangers using GPS collars, these endangered animals are closely monitored to ensure their protection.

-Initially consisting of just two simple bandas, the camp soon hopes to expand in order to offer tented accommodation.
 The camp is easily combined with nearby Saruni Samburu, which is within driving distance of the Sera Conservancy.

 A trip here is all about the chance to track rhinos on foot, at the heart of one of northern Kenya’s most pioneering conservancies.
 The thrill of the eventual encounter is likely to be the highlight of any safari.